 Below is an outline of some of the basic principles.

-ALS courses are run by hospitals and health care providers for their staff, including doctors, nurses and allied healthcare professionals.
+ALS courses are run by hospitals, other health care providers and private companies for medical staff, including doctors, nurses and allied healthcare professionals.
 Most clinical staff will be expected to complete an ALS course every four years.